midnightntwrk/midnight-architecture/specification/properties.md

 > 1. A user cannot spend the funds of another user.
 No contract can spend funds
 >    of a user.
 > 2. A contract can only be modified according to the rules of the contract.

+*Security Argument.* 1. is given by spending user funds requiring a signature with this users secret key.
+2. is given by limits on semantics:
+- Only `ContractAction`s affect contract states
+- `ContractDeploy`s do not affect already existing contracts
+- `MaintenanceUpdate`s are signed with keys explicitly authorized by the contract
+- `ContractCall`s must satisfy one of the verifier keys explicitly set by the contract, and change the state according to this verifier key's restrictions.